What is Schizophrenia?

 What Is Schizophrenia Treatment and What Does It Look Like at PRC?

-The Phoenix Recovery and Counseling Centers offer medication and other forms of treatment to help those who have schizophrenia.
+The Phoenix Recovery Center offer medication and other forms of treatment to help those who have schizophrenia.
 Diagnosing schizophrenia takes time, but even if someone has yet to receive a formal diagnosis, The Phoenix can perform an assessment and determine which treatment program may be right for them.
-The programs offered by The Phoenix include a Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).
-If Residential Treatment is deemed necessary for stabilizing a patient, we will assist in connecting that patient with one of our partnering community residential treatment facilities.
+The programs offered by The Phoenix include an Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).

 Phoenix Recovery Experience